JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

    To check if the machine you are using is supported by Meso-NH look at the :command:`case` condition in the :file:`configure` script and search your configuration.
 If your configuration is not referenced you have to go to :ref:`compile on other systems <compilation_unknown_computer>` section and adapt the :file:`configure` script.

-The various steps for compiling Meso-NH on the machines used by main Meso-NH's users are referenced in the following sections.
+The various steps for compiling Meso-NH on the machines used by most Meso-NH's users are referenced in the following sections.

 .. _compilation_jeanzay_idris: